MonetDB/MonetDB-PHP/protocol_doc/README.md

     &5 15 5 6 5

 The second value (above `15`) is the ID of the created prepared statement.
-You can use that ID in an `EXECUTE` statement, which executed the prepared statement with the specified parameters.
+You can use that ID in an `EXECUTE` statement, which executes the prepared statement with the specified parameters.
 Example:

     sEXECUTE 15 ("First\'Value", "Second\"Value");